 Can I eat before my test?

 For most nuclear medicine studies patients can eat prior to the exam.
 Certain tests, such as cardiac, gallbladder and gastro-intestinal studies, require fasting.
-If you have questions, please asked your physician or contact us (832) 355-2272 if unsure.
+If you have questions, please asked your physician.

 Will I be able to drive after my test?